 If the “write-it-down” method appeals to you, but you don’t want to have to take notes immediately after every purchase, holding onto your receipts is a good way to track your spending.
 Pick a regular interval, like the end of every day or each week, to sit down with your receipts and figure out where all your money is going.
 You may not think you spend that much buying coffee every day, but that stack of Starbucks receipts may suggest otherwise.
 Just don’t forget about e-receipts, which are becoming much more common at payment terminals.

 It’s understandable if you want to limit your use of high-tech personal finance tools out of privacy concerns, but it’s also important to point out that the threat of identity theft is everywhere.
 Regardless of if you opt for a low- or high-tech approach to personal finance management, make sure you take time to regularly review your credit reports and account information for accuracy.
-You can get your free annual credit reports from the major credit bureaus at AnnualCreditReport.com, and you can also see two of your credit scores for free, updated every two weeks, on Credit.com.
+You can get your free annual credit reports from the major credit bureaus at AnnualCreditReport.com, and you can also see two of your credit scores for free, updated every 14 days, on Credit.com.